 The Greenfield Fruit Jar & Bottle Co. grew out of Hollweg & Reese at Greenfield, Indiana, and began operations ca. 1902 with seven press-and-blow machines.
 For undisclosed reasons, Hollweg closed the plant between August 1905 and June 1906.
 The reopened factory continued to produce fruit jars, packers, and other jar types.
 Hollweg apparently installed the Owens machines at Greenfield between January and November 1909.
 They were almost certainly in place when the Ball Brothers purchased the factory (Roller 1994:38-40).
+See the Greenfield Fruit Jar & Glass Co. section for a history of the plant and marks prior to the Owens involvement.

 The Ball Brothers Glass Mfg.
 Co. officially bought the Greenfield company on November 20, 1909.
 They continued to operate under the Greenfield Fruit Jar & Bottle Co. name and leased the Ball Factory No. 2, at Muncie, Indiana, to Greenfield to install three Owens AD (nine-arm) machines in late 1910.
-The Ball Brothers gradually transferred Owens machine operations entirely to Muncie and closed the Greenfield plant in May 1915
+The Ball Brothers gradually transferred Owens machine operations entirely to Muncie and closed the Greenfield plant in May 1915 (Roller 1994:40-41).
+See the section on the Ball Brothers for more details about this period.

-(Roller 1994:40-41).

 The Owens Bottle-Machine Co. acquired the operation in late 1916 or 1917, and it became Plant No. 5.
 The factory was completely overhauled and equipped with three Owens machines, commencing operations in May of the same year.
 The plant was intended to make catsup bottles for the Frazier Packing Co.
-Owens closed the plant in 1921 (Owens Bottle Machine Co.
+Owens closed the plant in 192111 (Owens Bottle-Machine Co.
 1917; Roller 1994:41; Toulouse 1971:396; Walbridge 1920:106).

-Plant No. 6 - Owens Bottle-Machine Co., Charleston, West Virginia (1918-1919)
+Plant No. 6 - Owens Bottle-Machine Co., Charleston, West Virginia12 (1918-1919)